qtc-de/blog/content/posts/01-attacking-java-rmi-via-ssrf.md

 to the ``RemoteService`` *remote object*, the *RMI registry* is a well known *remote object*.
 This means, that the implemented class and the assigned ``ObjID`` are fixed and known by *RMI clients*.
 Hence, to communicate with the *RMI registry*, only the IP address and the TCP port are required.
-This makes the *RMI registry* an easier target for *SSRF* attacks and we discuss it first before going over to non well known *RMI services*.
+This makes the *RMI registry* an easier target for *SSRF* attacks.

 ### The Java RMI Protocol

-Whether or not the *RMI registry* can now be targeted by *SSRF* attacks depends on the structure of the *RMI* protocol.
+Whether or not *RMI services* can be targeted by *SSRF* attacks depends on the structure of the *RMI* protocol.
 In the following diagram I tried to visualize how a typical *RMI* communication looks like:

 {{< figure src="/img/01-rmi-ssrf/02-java-rmi-protocol.png" title="Java RMI Protocol" >}}